Publishing and Editorial Issues

 This section of the toolkit presents advice and guidance on getting to grips with the world of science publishing, how the research communications industry works, how to get involved with it and make the right choices.
 We also cover the additional challenges faced by many academics for whom English is not a native language.

 This module describes how to find the most appropriate publication outlet for a scientific article or review paper.

 • How to tackle publishing issues if you are a young or novice researcher

-This module describes how to overcome the challenges for authors who have minimal experience with the publication process.
+A chapter from the Publishing Addiction Science: A Guide for the Perplexed ebook, which describes how to overcome the challenges for authors who have minimal experience with the publication process.

 The Library of Alexandria and the University of Pittsburgh have established a free website (the Science Supercourse), to help researchers develop publication and presentation skills.